The Psychology of Resentment: 5 Reasons It Sticks Around (and How to Release It)

 • If one of your core beliefs is “the world is against me,” then every window you look through will confirm that view.

-• If your core belief is “everything is always working out for me,” the view shifts: opportunities, allies, and hidden supports become visible.
+• If, instead, one of your core beliefs is “everything is always working out for me,” can you see how the view would shift?
+The situation can then be seen as a growth challenge and opportunities, allies, and hidden supports become visible.

-The lens you choose itself literally creates the reality you experience.
+So… the lens you choose literally creates the reality you experience.

 Earth School

-• The disempowered observer/victim, constantly collecting proof that the world is against them?
+• The disempowered observer/victim collecting proof that the world is against them?

-• Or the empowered creator, who trusts yourself to stay centered and walk the strongest path forward, one small step at a time
+• The empowered creator, who trusts yourself to stay centered and walk the strongest path forward, one small step at a time?

 Daily Practices: Cleaning the Windows & Allowing the Light